Back to Guides

 Trending Literata

 Literata was designed for reading — literally, it was made for books.
 But in 2026, I'm seeing it everywhere as a body text font paired with bold, geometric sans-serifs.
 It has warmth that Merriweather lacks and readability that Playfair can't match.
+Our readability analyzer for web confirms its excellence.

-Best for: Body text, blogs, long-form content.
+Best for: Body text, blogs, long-form content, high-performance web fonts for SEO.

 Geist